cchrysostomou/overlap-plots/README.md

 This gives a cartooned example of the description above and how to interpret plots [Cartoon of description above](sample-plots/cartoon.png)

-This is an example of real data that has weak-correlation in all three samples.
+This is an example of real data that has weak-correlation in sample 'b'.
 The center circle shows that many features are found in all three samples.
-However, when looking at the heatmap in each circle it is evident that sample 2 (green) does not show the same number of observations for each feature.
-Almost all highest ranked observations in sample 2 (green color) are unique to that sample only (Edge node green circle).
+However, when looking at the heatmap in each circle it is evident that sample b (green) does not show the same number of observations for each feature.
+Almost all highest ranked observations in sample b (green color) are unique to that sample only (Edge node green circle).
 [weak correlation example](sample-plots/weak-correlation-example.png)

-This is an example of real data that has strong overlap in all three samples.
-In addition, the heatmap of features shared in all samples (center circle) shows that all samples are well correlated [strong overlap example](sample-plots/strong-overlap-example.png)
+This is an example of real data that has a stronger overlap across all three samples.
+In addition, the heatmap of features shared in all samples (center circle) shows that all samples are well correlated
+[strong overlap example](sample-plots/strong-overlap-example.png)

 ## Inputs